ibm-cloud-docs/hs-crypto/README.md

 - `reuse-snippets`: This folder contains files shared between HPCS and UKO for IBM z/OS.
 Some of the file names started with `uko-` in the `reuse-snippets` don't have actual content.
 These files should be updated in the `reuse-snippets` folder.
 For example, to update `uko-archive-template.md`, you need to go to the `reuse-snippets` folder, and update `uko-archive-template-reuse.md` instead.
 - `reuse-pages`: This is a placeholder for reused pages in future releases.
 For now, no files are included.

-### Editing UKO for IBM z/OS docs
+### Editing UKO for IBM z/OS and Containers docs

-To make changes to UKO for IBM z/OS source files, make sure to only touch the following subfolders:
+To make changes to UKO for IBM z/OS or Containers source files, make sure to only touch the following subfolders:

 - `onprem`: This is the main folder that hosts the UKO for z/OS source files.
 You need most of the UKO for IBM z/OS source file changes here, but there are some exceptions for file names started with 'uko-'.
+- `containers`: This is the main folder that hosts the UKO for Containers files.
-- `reuse-snippets`: This folder contains files shared between HPCS and UKO for IBM z/OS.
+- `reuse-snippets`: This folder contains files shared between HPCS and UKO for z/OS and UKO for Containers.
 Some of the file names started with `uko-` in the `reuse-snippets` don't have actual content.
 These files should be updated in the `reuse-snippets` folder.
 For example, to update `uko-archive-template.md`, you need to go to the `reuse-snippets` folder, and update `uko-archive-template-reuse.md` instead.
 - `reuse-pages`: This is a placeholder for reused pages in future releases.
 For now, no files are included.

+Variables:
 - There is a central file for variable names called [cloudoekeyrefs.yml](https://github.ibm.com/cloud-doc-build/markdown/blob/master/cloudoekeyrefs.yml) that the cloud is using and that can be used.
+Here you find `uko_full_notm` which resolves to `Unified Key Orchestrator` for all platforms
-In addition, the local [keyref.yaml](https://github.ibm.com/cloud-docs/hs-crypto/blob/source/keyref.yaml) file is used to resolve additional variables.
+- In addition, the local [keyref.yaml](https://github.ibm.com/cloud-docs/hs-crypto/blob/source/keyref.yaml) file is used to resolve additional variables for `onprem` and `containers`.
+- Finally, the reuse-snippets contain [phrases.json](https://github.ibm.com/cloud-docs/hs-crypto/blob/source/reuse-snippets/phrases.json) which for example is used to resolve `uko_full` in the following way
+  - `Unified Key Orchestrator`
+  - ``
+  - ``

 ## Publishing